 I was not as prepared physically as I thought I was but will get to it.

 On Sunday, I arrived at Climbers Bivouac, set up my tent, quickly drove to Portland to pay my respects to the folks protesting in front of the Injustice Center.
 I got back to the camp after dark and went straight to sleep.
 Tomorrow was going to be a long day.

-First segment of the hike is approach to the Loowit trail.
+The first segment of the hike is the approach to the Loowit Trail.
 To get to the trail from the camp, you need to hike up Ptarmigan trail for about two miles and something like 700 ft of elevation, until you hit an intersection with Loowit trail.
 There, I took a right turn and proceeded counter-clockwise.

 The trail was fairly light for the first few miles.
 It mostly went downhill, and the climbing segments were fairly light.
 The views were already quite impressive, especially if you consider that there's a looming volcano behind the clouds!